 Baby-Sitters Club belongs to Ann M. Martin.
 Thank you for your understanding.

 It was the first day of school.
 I was walking with my siblings and two of my best friends.
 I have three siblings; my stepsister, Dawn Schafer, and my two adopted siblings; Carlos Peters and Meredith Sousa.
-My other friend is Kristy Thomas.
-Her father lives down the street from me.
-She visits there on weekends, but her mom and stepfather, Watson Brewer, are away on a business trip for two weeks, so she's with her father during those two weeks.
-Then, there's my neighbor and my third best friend, Kaylee Willis, who lives three houses from me.
+Then, there's my neighbors and my other best friends, Kayla and Kaylee Willis, who lives three houses from me.
 I have another best friend, Kristy Thomas.

 I'm Mary Anne Spier.
-I'm 15 years old and attend Stoneybrook High School, here in Stoneybrook, Connecticut, and about to be a tenth grader today.
+I'm 14 years old and attend Stoneybrook High School, here in Stoneybrook, Connecticut, and about to be a tenth grader today.
 I'll be 15 in a few weeks.
-I may be shy, but I have a boyfriend, Logan Bruno, who happens to be Mr. Thomas' neighbor.
+I may be shy, but I have a boyfriend, Logan Bruno.
 He was walking with us, too.

 "Class, we have a new student for the first day of school.
 Her name is Janet Elizabeth James," announced the teacher.
 "Why don't you tell us about yourself?"